euphonie/study-notes/Engineering Tools/Cloud/GCP/GAE.md

 			- No writing to local files
 			- All requests time out at 60s
 			- Limits on third-party software
+			- startups in milliseconds
 	- **Flexible**
 		- If any restrictions from the standard model don't work
 		- Application runs inside a Docker container on Compute Engine's VMs
 		- User chooses the geographical region to run
+		- VMs managed by Google
+		- Can access Google services
+			- data store, memcached, task queues, etc.
+		- startup in minutes
+		- ssh access, not by default
+		- write to disk but ephemeral
+		- support for 3rd party
 - Automatically scales app in response to the traffic
 - Provides
 	- No-SQL databases